* Obama urges compromise to raise debt limit

 By Angela Moon

-NEW YORK, July 26 (Reuters) - U.S. stock index futures edged higher on Tuesday after earnings from blue chips like Ford extended optimism about a strong earnings season but the debt ceiling stalemate kept investors nervous.
+NEW YORK, July 26 (Reuters) - Wall Street was set to open little changed on Tuesday as earnings from blue chips like Ford extended optimism about a strong earnings season, but the debt ceiling stalemate kept investors nervous.

-Ford Motor Co (F.N) shares were up 2.1 percent at $13.42 in premarket trade after the automaker's second-quarter earnings beat expectations, helped by higher prices and improved sales in North America.
+In earnings news, Ford Motor Co (F.N) shares were up 1.8 percent at $13.39 in premarket trade after the automaker’s second-quarter earnings beat expectations, helped by higher prices and improved sales in North America.
 [ID:nN1E76P00N]

-S&P 500 futures SPc1 rose 2 points and were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures DJc1 were unchanged, and Nasdaq 100 futures NDc1 added 3.75 points.
+S&P 500 futures SPc1 dipped 0.2 point and were in line with fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures DJc1 were down 13 points, and Nasdaq 100 futures NDc1 were off 1.5 points.

 At 10:00 a.m.
 EDT (1400 GMT), the Conference Board reports on July consumer confidence.
 Economists expect a reading of 56.0, compared with 58.5 in June.